crums-io/skipledger/docs/index.md

 ## Data structure

-This section concerns the hashing method and data structure used to capture the state of the list in the ledger.
+This section describes the hashing method and data structure used to capture the state of the list in the ledger.

 A *skip ledger* (new terminology) is a tamper proof, append-only list of objects represented by their SHA-256 hashes.
 Internally, it models a tamper proof [skip list](https://en.wikipedia.org/wiki/Skip_list ).
 It's use here is as a tamper proof *list*,